pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-retentionlabel-get.md

 : URL of the site where the list to get the label from is located.

 `-l, --listId [listId]`
 : ID of the list to get the label from.
-Specify either `listId`, `listTitle` or `listUrl` but not multiple.
+Specify either `listId`, `listTitle`, or `listUrl` but not multiple.

 `-t, --listTitle [listTitle]`
 : Title of the list to get the label from.
-Specify either `listId`, `listTitle` or `listUrl` but not multiple.
+Specify either `listId`, `listTitle`, or `listUrl` but not multiple.

 `--listUrl [listUrl]`
 : Server- or site-relative URL of the list.
-Specify either `listId`, `listTitle` or `listUrl` but not multiple.
+Specify either `listId`, `listTitle`, or `listUrl` but not multiple.

 --8<-- "docs/cmd/_global.md"